cloudera/hue/tools/kubernetes/helm/hue/README.md

     helm install hue -n hue

+[values.yaml](values.yaml) contains the most important parameters in the `hue` section with for example which database to use.
+The `ini` section let you add any extra [regular parameter](https://docs.gethue.com/latest/administrator/configuration/server/).

-And follow-up the instructions printed on the screen for conneting to Hue.
+Then follow-up the instructions printed on the screen for getting the URL to connect to Hue.

 By default you should see these running containers: